OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/structure.rst

 .. _modules_structure_language_files:

-.. todo: structure is not up to date with what we recommend now (put code into src directory)
+.. todo: #AF: check: structure is not up to date with what we recommend now (put code into src directory): AF

 Language files
 --------------